MetOffice/lfric_core/documentation/source/pages/main.rst

 ------------

-An LFRic application is an application that depends on the LFRic core infrastructure, including, potentially, `LFRic components <section components overview>`.
+An LFRic application is an application that depends on the LFRic core infrastructure, including, potentially, :ref:`LFRic components <section components overview>`.
 The application will follow the ``PSyKAl`` architecture, described in the next section, to give the required separation of concerns between the algorithmic descriptions of